-In recent years, model predictive control (MPC) has received much attention in both process control and servo control [1]-[5].
-The performance of MPC greatly depends on the accuracy of the model used for prediction.
-Therefore, to improve the performance of MPC, it is urgent to develop an accurate predictor.
+In recent years, model predictive control has been widely applied to both process systems and servo systems [1]-[5].
+In general, the performance of model predictive control greatly depends on the accuracy of the model used for prediction.
 The Gaussian process (GP) model is one of the attractive models for multistep ahead prediction.
 The GP model is a nonparametric model and fits naturally into Bayesian framework [6]-[8].
 This model has recently attracted much attention for system identification [9], [10], time series forecasting [11]-[13], and predictive control [3], [14], [15].
-Since the GP model gives us not only the mean value but also the variance of the conditionally expected value of the output, it is useful for MPC considering the uncertainty of model.
-Moreover, the GP model has far fewer parameters to describe the nonlinearity than the parametric models such as radial basis function (RBF) model, neural network model, and fuzzy model.
+Since the GP model gives us not only the mean value but also the variance of the conditionally expected value of the output, it is useful for model predictive control considering the uncertainty of model.
+Moreover, the GP model has far fewer parameters to describe the nonlinearity than the parametric models such as radial basis function model, neural network model, and fuzzy model.